johnthedebs/basicproject/README.md

 Advantages over a vanilla `django-admin.py startproject` include:

  * The settings.py file is configured with the essentials
- * Admin is enabled with autodiscover
+ * The Django admin is enabled with autodiscover
+ * The django-staticfiles app is install and set up
+ * The django-debug-toolbar app is installed and set up (but disabled by default)
  * An apps/ directory is set up for your apps
- * The django-staticfiles app is set up
- * An index page is set up (with jQuery and jQueryUI)
+ * An index page is set up (with the latest jQuery and jQueryUI)
+ * A few common Django apps are included
- * Basic Compass project set up
+ * A basic Compass project is set up
- * The django-debug-toolbar app is set up (and disabled by default)